 John Simm Society

-John Ronald Simm is best known for his roles as The Master in Doctor Who and as Sam Tyler in Life on Mars.
-He has also starred in many highly-acclaimed television dramas such as Cracker, The Lakes, Sex Traffic, State of Play, Crime and Punishment and Exile.
+Best known for his roles as The Master in Doctor Who and as Sam Tyler in Life on Mars, he has also starred in many highly-acclaimed television dramas such as Cracker, The Lakes, Sex Traffic, State of Play, Crime and Punishment and Exile.
 He has been nominated twice for the BAFTA Award for Best Actor and is a Laurence Olivier Award nominee.
 His films include Wonderland, Human Traffic, 24 Hour Party People and Everyday.
 In 2010, he played Hamlet at the Crucible Theatre.

 Independently of his acting career in the 1990s, John was a founding member, songwriter and guitarist with the rock band Magic Alex (named after The Beatles' self-styled electronics wizard).
 The group played support on two tours with Echo and the Bunnymen.
 Plus, John plays guitar on the track Sliding, from the album Slideling, by his friend Echo and the Bunnymen singer, Ian McCulloch.
 John also played lead guitar on a few of McCulloch's solo live shows, including one at Wembley arena as main support to Coldplay.

 After splitting up in 2003, Magic Alex released a musical compendium of their finest moments in 2007.
-Their album "Dated & Sexist" is available on iTunes.
-Visit Magic Alex's Facebook Page for the latest news and updates.
+Their album "Dated & Sexist" was remastered and re-released in 2014 and is now available on Spotify and iTunes.
+Visit Magic Alex's Facebook Page for their latest news and updates.

 John made his professional acting debut in 1992 with his role as Joby Johnson in an episode of Rumpole of the Bailey.